+Draft (5/8/19) District Initiated

-STUDENTS BQ09.11
+STUDENTS AMQ09.11

 School Attendance Areas

 Assigned Zones

 All pupils shall be assigned by geographic attendance areas and will attend the school designated to serve their area of residence.
 Specific attendance areas will be marked on a map in the central administration office.
 The Area Vocational School shall be considered a part of the high school attendance area.
 The Board may revise attendance zones from time to time to attain maximum utilization of school facilities.1